-Icebreaker, Nathaniel B. Palmer, is a ship made for the navigation through the ice-covered water and is mainly used for the research purposes.
+Icebreaker, Nathaniel B. Palmer, is a ship made for navigation through the ice-covered water and is mainly used for research purposes.
 For making a ship to move through the ice-covered water propeller with high strength are needed.
 Therefore, the propellers of this ship are made up of a sturdy alloy.

 This ship has two four-bladed propellers that are about 4 meters long.

 It is a Fantasy-class cruise ship owned by Carnival Cruise Line.
 Its service speed is about 22.3kt.
-It is the world’s first to use a unique electric azimuthing Azipod propulsion system in which ship is pulled rather than being pushed by the propeller.
+It is the world’s first to use a unique electric azimuth Azipod propulsion system in which a ship is pulled rather than being pushed by the propeller.
 Elation has two 14MW Azipod propulsion units.

 Bismarck was a battleship built for Nazi Germany’s Kriegsmarine before World War II.
 The ship had three manganese bronze propellers each having its own engine.
 Each propeller had three blades.
 The diameter of the propellers was 4.7 meters and the volume was a 2.4-meter cube.

 This huge German battleship was sunk on 27 May 1941.

 So, these were some of the biggest propellers in the world.